apache/geode/Troubleshooting-Load-Average.md

 	15:37:27  up 107 days,  2:24, 32 users,  load average: 0.40, 0.46, 0.43

 ### vsd
 Another way to determine whether a machine has high load average is to use *vsd* to display the load average values contained in a given GemFire statistics archive.
-The *LinuxSystemStats* category contains the *loadAverage1*, *loadAverage5* and *loadAverage15* values.
+The char below shows the **LinuxSystemStats loadAverage1**, **loadAverage5** and **loadAverage15** values.
 ![LinuxSystemStats](images/troubleshooting_load_average_image001.gif)

 ## Action